-Section 5.12 Monitoring and evaluation as per Florida Statue requirement.

-An EAR shall be prepared at the end of each five-year time frame for the purpose of evaluating and appraising the implementation of this comprehensive plan.
+Section 5.12 Monitoring and evaluation as per Florida Statue requirement.An EAR shall be prepared as indicated in the Florida Statue at the time frame specified. at the end of each five-year time frame for the purpose of evaluating and appraising the implementation of this comprehensive plan.
 The EAR shall address items contained in Section 163.3191, Florida Statutes.
-In addition, continuous monitoring shall be maintained by the concurrency management system.
-The Capital Improvements Element and various portions of this plan shall be reviewed on an annual basis pursuant to OBJ CIE 1.4.
+In addition, continuous monitoring shall be maintained by the concurrency management system The Capital Improvements Element and various portions of this plan shall be reviewed on an annual basis pursuant to OBJ CIE 1.4.

-The EAR Steering Committee appointed pursuant to Policy CIE 1.1.1 shall prepare a draft EAR for consideration by the LPA consistent with the time frames established by rule for submission of the EAR.
-The LPA shall promulgate its report (EAR) to the Board of County Commissioners (BCC) and the report shall address shall address the items specified in the EAR policy:
+The EAR Steering Committee appointed pursuant to Policy CIE 1.1.1 shall-prepare a draft EAR for consideration by the LPA consistent with the time frames established by rule for submission of the EAR.
+The LPA shall promulgate its report (EAR) to the Board of County Commissioners (BCC) and the report shall address the items specified in the EAR policy.: